okeshawarz/prospectus/keshawarz_prospectus_v2.md

 > enormously with  the  size  and  composition  of  cities  for  reasons  that
 > do  not  depend  on  the  quality  of  the  housing  structure.

-It is precisely this relationship, between the geographic unevenness of the scale of human activity (i.e., the agglomration of cities), the price of land necessary for any human activity including the production of commodities and the re-production of the labor force, that this dissertation will investigate.
+It is precisely this relationship, between the geographic unevenness of the scale of human activity (i.e., the agglomeration of cities), the price of land necessary for any human activity including the production of commodities and the re-production of the labor force, that this dissertation will investigate.
 In the body of this prospectus, I will outline my plan for research on the role of land and rents in urban economics.